Fosphatic/dpnblog/README.md

 - Social Sharing Media ( up to date )
 - Blog post like system ( up to date)
 - Sitemap XML ( we think plannig to update in 2.0.5 Beta )
+- Add categories to the menu ( we think plannig to update in 2.0.5 Beta )
+- Category list and tags list widgets ( we think plannig to update in 2.0.5 Beta )

 If you want to see the **[demo](http://pastheme.com/module/advanced-blog)**